ashutosh-exe/ashutosh-exe/README.md

 ### 👋 Hey, I'm Ashutosh Singh!

 I'm a student developer passionate about building cool things with code.
-Whether it's crafting a new web application or solving problems with Python, I love bringing ideas to life through code.
+Whether it's crafting a new web application or solving problems with Python or Java, I love bringing ideas to life through code.

 ### My Skills